 The region with the capital Florence is in the center Italy on the Ligurian coast; also the third largest Italian island Elba is one of them.
-It adjoins the north Liguria and Emilia-Romagna, to the east Brands and Umbria and in the south Lazio, Next to the Piedmont Tuscany is probably the most famous Italian wine region and also one of the most beautiful areas in the country.
+It adjoins the north Liguria and Emilia-Romagna, to the east Brands and Umbria and in the south Lazio, Next to the Piedmont Tuscany is probably the most famous Italian wine-growing region and also one of the most beautiful areas in the country.
 Long before the Romans built here Etruscan Wine, so it is one of the oldest wine regions in Europe.
 In antiquity, the area formed the land named after the primitive people Etruria.
-In Roman, this means Tuscia, from which Tuscany then emerged.
+In Roman, this means Tuscia, from which Tuscany emerged.
 From the third century BC, the Etruscans were absorbed by the Romans.
 The Romans lent small estates to veteran legionaries for their services to the homeland.

 The most important white wines are Albarola, Ansonica ( Inzolia ), Canaiolo Bianco ( Drupeggio ) Chardonnay.
 Greco.
 Grechetto di Orvieto (Grechetto, Grechetto Bianco, Pulcinculo), Incrocio Bruni 54.
 Malvasia Bianca di Candia.
 Malvasia Bianca Lunga.
-Malvasia Istarska (Malvasia Bianca, Malvasia del Chianti, Malvasia Istriana), Moscato or Moscato Bianco ( Muscat Blanc ) Müller-Thurgau, Pinot Bianco ( Pinot Blanc ), Pinot Grigio ( Pinot Gris ) Procanico (Variety Trebbiano Toscano), Riesling, Riesling Italico ( Riesling ) Roussanne, Sauvignon ( Sauvignon Blanc ) Sémillon.
+Malvasia Istarska (Malvasia Bianca, Malvasia del Chianti, Malvasia Istriana), Moscato or Moscato Bianco ( Muscat Blanc ) Müller-Thurgau, Pinot Bianco ( Pinot Blanc ), Pinot Grigio ( Pinot gris ) Procanico (Variety Trebbiano Toscano), Riesling, Riesling Italico ( Riesling ) Roussanne, Sauvignon ( Sauvignon Blanc ) Sémillon.
 Traminer.
 Trebbiano Toscano.
 Verdello.
 Vermentino.
 Vernaccia di San Gimignano and Viognier,